taufik-nurrohman/markdown/.dev/README.md

   </tbody>
 </table>

-Since the list block marker can now be any lower-case or upper-case letter and will also treat “I” and “i” as the start of a list block with Roman numerals, the rules for this type of list block have been strictly enforced:
+Since the list block marker can now be any lower-case or upper-case characters and will also treat “I” and “i” character as the start of a list block with Roman numerals, the rules for this type of list block have been strictly enforced:

  1. A **type “A”** list block can only start with the prefix `A) ` or `A. `.